UK expected to recognise Palestinian state

 So the US-India connection improved dramatically in the last 25 to 30 years because of this growth of tech industry.

-And that's why this H-1B visa is a household name in some cities in Hyderabad or Chennai in Bangalore.
+That's why this H-1B visa is a household name in some cities in Hyderabad or Chennai in Bangalore.

-It's so interesting, you say, that the US-India relationship improved massively as a result of this important aspect of their trading relationship because this policy has come out quite soon after we've started seeing little hints that there might be tensions between the Modi-Trump relationship.
+It's so interesting you say that the US-India relationship improved massively as a result of this important aspect of their trading relationship because this policy has come out quite soon after we've started seeing little hints that there might be tensions between the Modi-Trump relationship.

 Is there any chance that this sudden change in policy might be a factor in that?
+This has taken everyone by surprise.
+What happened in the last six months?

+You have seen a tariff hike for Indian goods for about 25%.
 Then, Trump administration officials were accusing India of aiding the war in Ukraine by buying oil from Russia.

 And also, during the brief India-Pakistan conflict, President Trump repeatedly said that he stopped the war, whereas India hates the word third-party mediation.
+Many people thought the U.S.

 Here in the UK, two newspapers have published an email said to have been sent by the Duchess of York to Geoffrey Epstein.

 A spokesperson for the Duchess, the former wife of Prince Andrew, said the email was to counter a threat.
+Simon Jones has the details.

-In an interview in 2011, Sarah Ferguson said her involvement with the financier Jeffrey Epstein had been a gigantic error of judgment.
+In an interview interview in 2011, Sarah Ferguson said her involvement with the financier Jeffrey Epstein had been a gigantic error of judgment.

 Epstein had been jailed three years earlier for soliciting prostitution from a minor.

-But the son and mail on Sunday says shortly after giving the interview, she emailed Epstein saying she had not used the word pedophilia about him, writing, I know you feel hellaciously let down by me.
+But the son and mail on Sunday say shortly after giving the interview, she emailed Epstein saying she had not used the word pedophilia about him, writing, I know you feel hellaciously let down by me.

 You have always been a steadfast, generous, and supreme friend to me and my family.